thekevinscott/thekevinscott/src/pages/2018/image-classification/index.md

 Recall that our model expects an input object of the shape `[any, 224, 224, 3]`.
 This is known as a Tensor of Rank 4.
 This dimension refers to the number of training examples.
 If you have 10 training examples, that would be `[10, 224, 224, 3]`.

 We also want our pixel data as a floating point number between -1 and 1, instead of integer data between 0 and 255, a process called normalization.
 While [neural networks are generally agnostic to the size](https://stackoverflow.com/questions/4674623/why-do-we-have-to-normalize-the-input-for-an-artificial-neural-network
-) of the numbers coming in, using smaller numbers helps the network train faster. ([Check out the Coursera course on this to learn more](https://www.coursera.org/lecture/deep-neural-network/normalizing-inputs-lXv6U
+) of the numbers coming in, using smaller numbers can help the network train faster.
-)).

-We can build a function that expands our tensor to rank 4 and translates the integers into floats with:
+We can build a function that expands our Tensor and translates the integers into floats with:

 ```
 function batchImage(image) {